If you’ve been saying, “I don’t have the time to cook for myself much less my dog,” then it’s time to try Darwin’s Raw Dog Food

 During the second week, we did notice an evening of stomach rumbling and had to give Autumn some antacid in the morning before she ate.
 This was the only occurrence during the two week period.

 You may think from what I just wrote, Autumn would have continued on Darwin’s dog food.
 Well, there’s also a human side to the feeding equation.
 Even though Darwin’s is extremely convenient as raw dog food goes and definitely a quality product, my husband and I couldn’t get past the rawness.
-We also found feeding Autumn raw food more time consuming (her bowl needed to perfectly clean before each meal and our hands needed to be washed as well in rare chance of spreading salmonella).
+We also found feeding Autumn raw food more time consuming (her bowl needed to perfectly clean before each meal and our hands needed to be washed as well in the rare chance of spreading salmonella).

 For those who want a quality raw dog food with the convenience of a dry or canned food, Acme Canine recommends Darwin’s and not because I was compensated for this post.
 It truly made a difference in Autumn.